 Tip #72: Teach a complicated procedure

-The Challenge: You have to teach a procedure that has a lot of complicated steps.
+The Challenge: You have to teach a complicated procedure with a lot of steps.

 Assess the necessary building block sequence for teaching: what should be first, second, and third.